ashloong/langchain-for-good/SETUP.md

 6. When prompted, click **Open** after cloning completes.

+### 2️⃣ Let VS Code set up

-### 2️⃣ When the folder opens, VS Code will automatically:
+When the folder opens, VS Code will automatically:

 - Create a local `.venv` virtual environment (if it doesn’t exist)